 I always advocate relationships that are fully open and trusting, regardless of how serious or monogamous they are.
 However, there are some topics that will do your relationship no favours being discussed in intricate detail, especially in the early stages of dating.

-A lot of a relationship’s success is based upon the effort each person makes on their own personal development.
-Things such as jealousy, arguments and the number one relationship killer are all based on insecurities that are individual and not that of a couple.
-Whilst I repeat the sentiment that relationships should be fully open and trusting, there is a big difference between sharing your insecurities with your partner and expecting them to ‘fix you’, as opposed to being responsible for your own personal development.
+Much of a relationship’s success is based upon the effort each person makes towards their individual development.
+Things such as jealousy, arguments and the number one relationship killer are all based on insecurities that not necessarily shared.
+Even in a honest and trusting relationship there is a big difference between sharing your insecurities with your partner and expecting them to “fix you”, and being responsible for your own personal development.

-Reacting negatively to information about your partner’s past solely boils down to personal insecurities.
+Reacting negatively to information about your partner’s past boils down to personal insecurities.
 Finding out that they have had more sexual partners than you initially thought does not change them from being the person you decided to be in a relationship with, nor does it increase their likelihood to be unfaithful.
 As feelings like these are always personal issues related to the ego, make sure you know you can deal with undesirable responses before digging deeper into a discussion on this topic.

-Comparing yourself to your girlfriend or boyfriend’s past lovers is another common issue that is detrimental to your own state of mind as well as inconsiderate to your partner’s feelings.
-Remember that it is absurd to be jealous of someone who no longer exists in the context you are picturing them in!
+Comparing yourself to your girlfriend or boyfriend’s past lovers is another common issue that is detrimental to your own state of mind as well as being inconsiderate to your partner’s feelings.
+Remember that it is absurd to be jealous of someone who no longer exists in the context you are picturing them in.